 FYI, I pack more stuff than is in this photo into the bad – cameras, socks…etc

-Thankfully, just before I left, I’d just received from Cabin Max a few of their new products to try out.
+Thankfully, just before I left, I’d just grabbed from rucksack a few of their new products to try out.
 Like I said so many time before, I’m a fan of big bags with lots of pockets and as much as I like my current repertoire of backpacks, none of them felt big enough to hold my camera bag and my personal stuff.
-The Cabin Max backpack did the trick here.
+The rucksack did the trick here.
 It’s perfect for hand luggage and perfect for walking around in.
 Plus it has all those extra straps and stuff to support your back which I greatly need and appreciate!

-We’ve got a dedicated page on the Cabin Max website to show you the bags we’ve selected for our travels!
-Check it out here! 🙂
+We’ve got a dedicated page on the Cabin Max website to show you the bags we’ve selected for our travels.

 So, what’s my typical packing routine when I travel hand luggage only (which, by the way, is most of the time).
 Well here we go: